ramonsuarez/ramonsuarez.github.io/content/post/a-journalists-guide-to-seo-blog-econsultancy.md

 ---
-title: 'A journalist???s guide to SEO | Blog | Econsultancy'
+excerpt: SEO is not the enemy of good writing via econsultancy.com A truth often ignored by a lot of poor writers that care not about their readers
+author: "@ramonsuarez"
+permalink: /a-journalists-guide-to-seo-blog-econsultancy
-date: '2009-12-01T12:29:00+00:00'
+date: 2009-12-01T12:29:00+00:00
 status: publish
-permalink: /a-journalists-guide-to-seo-blog-econsultancy
-author: '@ramonsuarez'
-excerpt: 'SEO is not the enemy of good writing via econsultancy.com A truth often ignored by a lot of poor writers that care not about their readers'
-type: post
-id: 187
-categories:
+post_format: []
+title: A journalist's guide to SEO | Blog | Econsultancy
 tags:
   - english
   - journalism
   - seo
   - writing
-post_format: []
+type: post
+id: 187
+categories: null
+description: SEO is not the enemy of good writing
 ---
 > **SEO is not the enemy of good writing**